SQL Server FAQ With Answer , Must Read To all SQL-Server User:

 Referer:http://www.c-sharpcorner.com/uploadfile/suthish_nair/linked-servers-in-sql-server-2008/

-This can be done in two ways.
+This can be done in

 1.Using Transact-SQL